Square eggs and home-made magnets

 The first order of business was to make square-shaped pellets.
 To this end, when an opportune moment presented itself, I grabbed a jar of honey and the pestle and mortar from the kitchen cupboard.
 As quietly as I could manage, I sneaked out, heading for the shed.

 Once inside, I grabbed the bag of pellets, poured a handful in the mortar and ground the contents to a fine powder.
 I then poured in the honey and mixed the gooey mess with a stick until it was uniform.
-The next step was to take a small portion of the mixture and swirl it like a master chef between my palms until it was about the same size and shape of a pea.
-After repeating this arduous duty many times, I placed the food spheres onto a discarded plastic tray and laid the tray on the shed’s hot tin roof to set overnight.
+The next step was to take a small portion of the mixture and swirl it like a master chef between my palms until it was about the same size and shape as a cube of side length 5 mm.
+After repeating this arduous duty many times, I placed the cubic shaped food pellets onto a discarded plastic tray and laid the tray on the shed’s hot tin roof to set overnight.

 Next morning, at about the time the chooks were usually fed, I raced to the shed.
 The pellets were reasonably round and had just the right amount of firmness without feeling like concrete.
 Now for the litmus test.
 I scooped the pellets in my hands and went outside.
 The chickens, following their daily dietary routine, ran towards me.
 As I scattered the pellets around me, chickens swarmed down on them voraciously.
 So far, so good.